Create an Airwallex account today

 Airwallex

-Airwallex’s Business Account is designed for every business that needs to operate globally without borders, from small business to enterprise.
+Airwallex's Business Account is built for every business that needs to operate globally without borders, from small business to enterprise.

-The Business Account lets you collect and hold multiple currencies within the one account as well as open multiple accounts per entity.
-You also get up to 10 free company multi-currency cards and two free Corporate Cards users per month.
+The Business Account lets you collect funds from 70+ countries into one account, and you can also open local banking details in 21 countries.
+You also get up to 10 free company virtual team cards and two free employee card users per month.

-We can also help support payouts to over 200 countries, with 120+ countries leveraging local rails.
-90% of our international payouts utilise local payment rails, with most transactions arriving within a few hours or on the same day rather than Swift systems (up to five business days).
+We can help support payouts to over 200 countries, with 120+ countries using local rails.
+Over 90% of our transactions go through local payment rails, so most arrive within hours or the same day, not the 3–5 business days you'd usually wait with SWIFT.

 Benefits